SebiAi/custom-nothing-glyph-tools/docs/8_Technical Details.md

 # :wrench: The technical details
 This documents the technical details of [\[compositions\]](./1_Terminology.md#compositioncompositions) created with the *Glyph Composer* app developed by Nothing Technology Limited (NOTHING).

+> [!NOTE]
+> The Phone (3) (Glyph Matrix) is NOT supported in the *Glyph Composer* but the same techniques can still be used to get custom ringtones working and are thus also documented here.

 ## Audio
 The audio is disconnected from the lighting - it only determines the final length of the composition.
 The maximum you can produce in the app is 10s but it can be longer when making it custom.